passlab/pinsight/README.md

 #### Using a config file to specify runtime tracing options
 The file name can be specified using the `PINSIGHT_TRACE_CONFIG` env.
 Please check the sample file in the src folder.

-If both ways are used by the users, the options provided by the config file will be used.

 Further improvement: to completely turn off OMPT/PMPI/CUPTI such that no overhead will incur at all for the whole program execution.
 1. One approach is to use an env varabile and a global flag for setting and checking upon entry to each PInsight/OMPT/PMPI/CUPTI call, though this still introduces the overhead of making those calls and one step of checking.